Forms & Applications

 Click to go to FERPA's website at:http://www.ed.gov/policy/gen/guid/fpco/ferpa/ to read the entire FERPA document.

 Consent form to release and use educational records maintained by the Office of Student Services & Advocacy.

 Students considering or having decided to leave the University should contact the Office of Student Services & Advocacy to discuss their options and to officially process their separation from the University.
 This includes students withdrawing from a semester in progress, students informing us they are not returning for the upcoming semester and students requesting consideration for a leave of absence to take a semester or more off but with a specific return date established.

 Readmission to the University

-Whenever there is a gap in a student's attendance, regardless of the reason, they must be readmitted back to the University through the Office of Student Services & Advocacy.
-The readmission application can be found on our website and is due by December 1st for a spring semester readmission and July 1st for a fall semester readmission.
+Whenever there is a gap in a student's attendance, regardless of the reason, the student must complete an application for readmission through the Office of Student Services & Advocacy.
+The readmission application can be found on our website.
+Please note that we have significantly changed our readmission application time line.
+Visit the Readmission to the University web page to learn more.

 Short Term Emergency Loans (STELF)